 Massage your scalp with stimulating oils and butters like peppermint, olive, castor, shea butter and vitamin E. They will stimulate your follicles, promote blood circulation, help strengthen and thicken your strands.

-You can also see a hair specialist who might recommend supplements that will help your edges come back.
+You can also see a hair specialist who might recommend supplements and other products that will help your edges come back.

 Other reasons why you may be experiencing hair loss include a poor diet, medical issues, drastic weight loss or severe scalp conditions.